FraunhoferIVI/helyOS-javascript-sdk/README.md

 ## About The Project

+**Important Update: We've relocated this project to a new [repository](https://helyosframework.github.io/helyos-javascript-sdk).
+Future updates and versions of this source code will be exclusively released in the new repository.
+This change was crucial to simplify project management and foster better collaboration.**

 The helyosjs-sdk allows the development of javascript applications using the helyOS framework.
 This library contains all necessary methods and entity types to build a front-end using helyOS as backend system.